JacksonBurns/astartes/CONTRIBUTING.md

 `astartes` uses `pyproject.toml` to specify all metadata _except_ the version, which is specified in `astartes/__init__.py` (via `__version__`) for backwards compatibility with Python 3.7.
 To check which version of `astartes` you have installed, you can run `python -c "import astartes; print(astartes.__version__)"` on Python 3.7 or `python -c "from importlib.metadata import version; version('astartes')" on Python 3.8 or newer.

-### Unit Testing
+### Testing
 All of the tests in `astartes` are written using the built-in python `unittest` module (to allow running without `pytest`) but we _highly_ recommend using `pytest`.
 To execute the tests from the `astartes` repository, simply type `pytest` after running the developer install (or alternately, `pytest -v` for a more helpful output).
+On GitHub, we use actions to run the tests on every Pull Request and on a nightly basis (look in `.github/workflows` for more information).
+These tests include unit tests, functional tests, and regression tests.

 ### Adding New Samplers
 Adding a new sampler should extend the `abstract_sampler.py` abstract base class.
+Each subclass should override the `_sample` method with its own algorithm for data partitioning, and the constructor (`__init__.py`) perform any data validation.

+All samplers in `astartes` are classified as one of two types: extrapolative or interpolative.
+Extrapolative samplers work by clustering data into groups (which are then partitioned into train/validation/test to enforce extrapolation) whereas interpolative samplers provide an exact _order_ in which samples should be moved into the training set.

+When actually implemented, this means that extrapolative samplers should set the `self._samples_clusters` attribute and interpolative samplers should set the `self._samples_idxs` attribute.

-It can be as simple as a passthrough to a another `train_test_split`, or it can be an original implementation that results in X and y being split into two lists.
-Take a look at `astartes/samplers/random_split.py` for a basic example!
+New samplers can be as simple as a passthrough to another `train_test_split`, or it can be an original implementation that results in X and y being split into two lists.
+Take a look at `astartes/samplers/interpolation/random_split.py` for a basic example!

 After the sampler has been implemented, add it to `__init__.py` in in `astartes/samplers` and it will automatically be unit tested.
 Additional unit tests to verify that hyperparameters can be properly passed, etc. are also recommended.